Setting Up A Limited Company

 How Can We Help?

-QAccounting provides a complete Ltd Company set up bundle as part of any of our accounting packages.
-This includes everything from initial guidance surrounding company structure, submission via Companies House, and issuing of all relevant documentation, and means that you can be safe in the knowledge that your company is being set up correctly.
-We aim to support you throughout the entire process of setting up a private limited company as a contractor, and we can have your company set up and sorted within 24 hours of sign up.
+QAccounting provides a complete Ltd Company set up service as part of our Ltd Company accounting packages.
+This includes everything from initial guidance surrounding company structure, submission via Companies House, and the issue of relevant documentation, and means that you can be safe in the knowledge that your company is being set up correctly.
+We aim to support you throughout the entire process, and we can typically have your company set up within 24 hours of sign up.